Time Away from the University

 Leave of Absence

 A leave of absence (LOA) is an interruption in your enrollment with the intent to return to your studies at Brandeis at a later time.
 Any degree-seeking student may request a LOA for personal or health reasons, these are described in greater detail in the University Bulletin LOA Section.
-Students in good academic standing must be away for a minimum of one (1) full semester, while students on academic probation must be away for a minimum of two (2) full semesters.
+The amount of time students take for a leave of absence will vary.
 Summer semesters are not factored into the minimum required time away.
 Leaves of absence typically do not exceed four consecutive semesters.

 A Personal Leave of Absence (PLOA) can be requested by undergraduate students who need time away from their studies to address personal matters unrelated to health.
 Students should initiate a PLOA request prior to the first day of classes for a semester.